Nursing A.A.S. Admissions Information

 About the Program

 The Registered Nursing Program is a two year, four-semester program.
 There is one nursing course offered in each of the four semesters.
-All nursing courses are offered on the Westchester Community College Main Campus.
-Nursing courses from other institutions are not transferable to the Westchester Community College program.
+All nursing courses are offered on the WCC Main Campus.
+Nursing courses from other institutions are not transferable to the WCC program.
 All prerequisite and general education courses must have a final grade of C or higher.
 Nursing courses must have a final grade of C+ or higher.
 Only candidates selected to the college’s Registered Nursing Program can enroll in nursing courses.
-Candidates should also review on the website the Essential Functions for Admission and Continuance in the nursing program in order to evaluate their own abilities to be successful.
+Candidates should review the website for Essential Functions for Admission and Continuance in the nursing program to evaluate their own abilities to be successful.

 Prior to applying to take the TEAS Exam, all candidates must complete the following prerequisites:

-- High school or college-level Biology (Principles of Biological Science 101 or Human
+- High School or College level Biology (Principles Biological Science 101 or Human Biology 103)

-A candidate who has not completed biology and/or chemistry from high school must complete these courses at the college level.
-A candidate cannot take the TEAS Exam during the same semester in which they are enrolled in either college-level biology or chemistry.
+A candidate who has not completed Biology or Chemistry from high school, such courses must be completed on the college level.
+A candidate cannot take the TEAS Exam during the same semester in which they are enrolled in either college level Biology or Chemistry.